11 REASONS TO VISIT QUÉBEC CITY, QC

 The Harbourfront Walkway

 Afterwards, go for a stroll on Harbourfront Walkway, a shared and fully accessible 4.5 km (2.7 miles) long path which snakes along downtown waterfront and Newcastle Channel.
-This is one of the first spots I visit after arriving in Nanaimo, and breathing in the salty ocean air and watching the boats and seaplanes in the harbour marina makes me feel calm and relaxed.
+Breathing in the salty ocean air and watching the boats and seaplanes in the harbour marina made me feel calm and relaxed right away!

 One of the best locations to take photos of the Salish Sea is the Swy-A-Lana Lagoon Walking/Fishing Pier, which is also popular for fishing crabs.